MS Dhoni led India to victory in the 2007 T20 World Cup

 Yusuf made his T20I debut in the final against Pakistan but did not have the most fruitful career thereafter.
 He played 22 more games in the format, averaging just over 18 with a high score of 37*.
 He enjoyed more success in ODIs, where he played 57 games, including six in the 2011 World Cup.
 He was heavily backed by Shane Warne in the IPL, where he played for Rajasthan Royals, before moving to Kolkata Knight Riders.
 He announced his retirement last year.

 Pathan is another player who has entered politics.
-He has contested the 2024 General Elections in India from the Baharampur constituency in West Bengal.
+He contested the 2024 General Elections in India from the Baharampur constituency in West Bengal.

 Irfan Pathan

 Irfan was the Player of the Match in the final, and he ended the campaign with 10 wickets to his name.
 After a promising start, the left-hander’s career never really took off: he last played for India in 2012 at the age of 27.
 Following his international retirement, he has taken up commentary and also played in the Lanka Premier League a couple of years ago.
+He is now seen playing in retired players' leagues, such as the Legends League Cricket 2024.

 Virender Sehwag

 The dashing opener scored 133 runs in the T20 World Cup, but opportunities dried up thereafter for him.
 Since the event, he played 12 more matches in the format, with his last appearance coming in 2012.
 Sehwag was a Test regular despite his limited white-ball outings and played his last five-day game for India in 2013.
 He announced his retirement a few years later, and was associated with Punjab Kings as the mentor for three seasons.
-He has taken up commentary.

 Rohit Sharma

 Rohit Sharma made his debut during the 2007 World Cup, and after a few blips, managed to establish himself as one of the greats of the game.
 Fifteen years since, he had captained India in the 2022 T20 World Cup in Australia.
-He will lead the side once again in the 2024 edition with a burning desire to end their trophy drought in ICC tournaments.

 RP Singh

 RP Singh was the highest wicket-taker for India in the 2007 event, grabbing 12 scalps.
 He has an impressive CV, picking up five wickets at Lord’s, besides playing the memorable Test match at Perth in 2007/08.
 However, he last played for India before he turned 26.
 He did have a few impressive seasons in the IPL but lost consistency soon after.
-He now works as a commentator.

 S Sreesanth

 A lethal bowler in his prime, Sreesanth was involved in the 2013 spot-fixing scandal in the IPL, which effectively ended his career.
 He was arrested with a life ban imposed by the BCCI.
-The Supreme Court overturned the ban to seven years, and Sreesanth made a return to professional cricket in 2021, having dabbled in acting.
-He announced his retirement in 2022, and works as a commentator.
+The Supreme Court overturned the ban to seven years, and Sreesanth made a return to professional cricket in 2021, having dabbled in acting as well.

 Robin Uthappa